nudeli/nudeli/README.md

 ## Hey, I'm Itay!

+### About me

+I'm a recently graduated software developer with hands-on experience as a full-stack developer, building robust backend services and dynamic frontend applications.
+I'm passionate about blockchain technology and love exploring its potential to create innovative and decentralized solutions.
+Feel free to check out my projects and connect with me to collaborate or chat! 🚀

 <!--
 **nudeli/nudeli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.